JairJosafath/JobJam/README.md

 # JobJam - Serverless Hiring System

 Welcome to the JobJam repository!
-JobJam is a serverless CMS built using AWS services to streamline and improve the hiring process for companies.
-This system is designed to be scalable, cost-effective, and easy to integrate with your existing frontend applications.
+JobJam is a serverless CMS built using AWS services to streamline and improve the hiring process for a fictional company.
+This system is designed to be scalable, cost-effective, and easy to integrate with their existing frontend applications.
 For a detailed overview of the project, you can view the notion page [here](https://neighborly-airport-3a6.notion.site/Serverless-CMS-JamJob-v2-e6b87b25c4d84af8bd60b41e642be629?pvs=4)